If you are looking for the best things to do in Reykjavik, you have come to the right place!

 Walk Along The Seltjarnarnes Peninsula

 The picturesque stretch of land known as the Seltjarnarnes Peninsula is a popular visit for birdwatchers, visitors to the lighthouse, and runners or walkers.
-You will love the 7.4 km (4.6 mile) loop around the seaside path that is available.
+You will love the 7.4 km (4.6 miles) loop around the seaside path that is available.
 It connects easily to the Sculpture and Shore Walk.

 To run only the peninsula, start out near the intersection of Nordurstrond and Sudurstrond.
 Facing the ocean, find the paved Gongustigur Path and head north.
 At the end of the point, you’ll be face to face with views of the Grotta Lighthouse.